Chemaclass/chemaclass.com/content/blog/2023-09-30-the-peter-principle.md

 ### What can you do about it?

 If you can recognize this situation within your company, I recommend helping to create awareness about it.
 Talk to each other.
-If you feel you can't, that’s a symptom of a non-healthy working environment, and that’s something more significant to deal with.
+If you feel you can't, that’s a symptom of a [unhealthy working environment](/blog/unhealthy-working-environment/), and that’s something more significant to deal with.

 If you are the one experiencing this in "first person," I would recommend you: